secretstartups/handbook/communication/index.html.md

 Everything at GitLab is a work in progress, so if we see a culture shift where Slack is *not* where work is occurring, thus inflating the amount of communication that is personal that is occurring, we can always change this KPI, but the steady growth of Slack messages paralleling the number of team members does not seem to suggest that is the case.

-The previous KPI (% of messages sent in public channels) was about public channels but since some necessary parts of the business occur in private channels (discussions around comp, hiring, recruiting- and we do A LOT of hiring), this version of the KPI makes more sense.
+The previous KPI (% of messages sent in public channels) was about public channels but since some necessary parts of the business occur in private channels (discussions around comp, hiring, talent acquisition- and we do A LOT of hiring), this version of the KPI makes more sense.
 Earlier in our history, 50% of all communication *was* in public channels.

 <iframe class="dashboard-embed" src="https://app.periscopedata.com/shared/770f45e7-ca4d-417f-a3db-9dfc4403e24d?embed=true" height="700"> </iframe>